ca. 10,500 to 300 BCE

 The BBC's Religion & Ethics portal page on Shinto, with links to articles about many aspects of Shinto, including beliefs, history, rites and rituals, key texts, and festivals.

 Excellent information about Shinto shrines.
 This is a visual resources website created for a teacher workshop on teaching comparative religion through art and architecture.
-(Berkeley is redoing its website and will alert us when this resource is again available).

 Find more resources on Shinto

 at OMuRAA (Online Museum Resources on Asian Art)

 | back to top |